About Your Response Data Set

 These date and time values indicate when the respondents first clicked the survey link.

 These date and time values indicate when the respondent submitted their survey.
-If the entry is a partial response, this date will indicate the last time the respondent interacted with the survey.
+If the entry is an incomplete response, this date will indicate the last time the respondent interacted with the survey.

 The value in the Status column indicates the type of response collected.
 These are the possible statuses, presented in both numeric and choice text format: